17th November 2021

 Work to transform the museum is expected to be complete in spring 2023, and then the phase to install the new exhibitions and displays will get underway.
-The museum is due to re-open late 2024.
+The museum is due to re-open in 2025.

 The refurbishment of the Hull Maritime Museum is a key element of the £30.3m Hull Maritime project.
 Other aspects include a new bespoke storage centre, the creation of a new maritime experience at the former North End Shipyard and the restoration of two historic ships, the Arctic Corsair and the Spurn Lightship.